 What You Get for $47

 Each Beneficiary Deed comes with detailed instructions on how to edit your form using Microsoft Word so it works for you.
-See the sample Instructions for the Beneficiary Deed for a Married Couple that Owns the Property Jointly, which illustrates the help we give you to edit and complete your deed form.
 For a mere $47 I will email the following 8 documents to you immediately after you purchase the Beneficiary Deed and related documents in our secure online web store.
 Here’s what you get: